Lisl Steiner

-Lisl Steiner (born November 19, 1927) is a noted Austrian-American photographer, photojournalist, and documentary filmmaker.
-She is particularly known for her photographs of political and cultural figures of the 1950s and 60s, including Fidel Castro, Oscar Niemeyer, Louis Armstrong, Jacqueline Kennedy Onassis, Richard Nixon, and Henri Cartier-Bresson.
+Lisl Steiner (November 19, 1927 – June 7, 2023) was an Austrian-born American photographer, photojournalist, and documentary filmmaker.
+She was known for her photographs of political and cultural figures of the 1950s and 60s, including Fidel Castro, Oscar Niemeyer, Louis Armstrong, Jacqueline Kennedy Onassis, Richard Nixon, and Henri Cartier-Bresson.

 Early life and education

-Steiner was born in Vienna, Austria, in 1927.
+Steiner was born in a Jewish family in Vienna, Austria, in 1927.
 Shortly after Adolf Hitler annexed Austria in 1938, she and her family emigrated to Buenos Aires, Argentina.
 She studied art at the University of Buenos Aires and the Fernando Fader School of Decorative Arts.

 Career

 In her 20s, Steiner began working in documentary film.
 She helped produce some 50 documentaries for the foreign ministry of Argentina.

 Steiner's photojournalism career began around age 30, when she published a photograph of Argentina's president, Pedro Eugenio Aramburu for Life magazine.
 She went on to work for the Brazilian magazine O Cruzeiro, undertaking photo assignments around Latin America.

 In 1960, she moved to New York and began freelancing for Time, Newsweek, The New York Times, Life, and Associated Press.
 That year, she photographed Fidel Castro during a famous visit to the United Nations.
-Her subjects from this time include artist Henri Cartier-Bresson, U.S. President Jimmy Carter, and the state funeral of John F. Kennedy.
+Her subjects from this time include artist Henri Cartier-Bresson, US president Jimmy Carter, and the state funeral of John F. Kennedy.

 In 2000, the Leica Gallery in Manhattan held a retrospective of her work.

+Steiner died on June 7, 2023, at age 95.